spryker/spryker-docs/docs/ca/devscu/prepare-a-project-for-spryker-code-upgrader.md

 ## Migrate to cloud

 The Upgrader supports only projects that run in [cloud environments](/docs/ca/dev/getting-started-with-cloud-administration.html).
-If you are running Spryker on premises, migrate to cloud.
+If you are running Spryker on premises, [migrate to cloud](/docs/dg/dev/upgrade-and-migrate/migrate-to-cloud/migrate-to-cloud.html).

 ## Fulfill minimum technical requirements

 For a smooth experience, make sure that your environments meet the minimum technical requirements:

 * PHP 8.1+.
 The Upgrader supports a minimum version of PHP 8.0.
-However, PHP 8.0 reaches end of life in November 2023, so make sure to update PHP to the [recommended version](/docs/scos/user/intro-to-spryker/whats-new/supported-versions-of-php.html).
+However, PHP 8.0 reached end of life in November 2023, so make sure to update PHP to the [recommended version](/docs/scos/user/intro-to-spryker/whats-new/supported-versions-of-php.html).
 To check if your PHP version is supported, [run the evaluator tool](/docs/dg/dev/guidelines/keeping-a-project-upgradable/run-the-evaluator-tool.html).
 * Composer 2.5+
 * Git 2.24+
 * PHPStan 1.9+